I begin this project in Rafael de Heredia, a canton of nearly 60 thousand people where many communities create their own government.

 his personal project examines Costa Rica’s local government structures and institutions resulting from the municipal code reform of April 30, 1998.
 There is no particular purpose in this series of articles other than to observe and share the dynamics and the social mechanisms by which municipal governments are able to meet –or not– the demands of their constituents.

 Although still important, my primary focus has shifted from the municipal government’s relationship and interactions with the national government to a more specific view of just one region and all its branches.
-In my case, this refers to San Rafael de Heredia, a canton comprising five districts of nearly 60 thousand people.
+In this case, I’m referring to San Rafael de Heredia, a canton divided into five geopolitical districts with a population of about 60 thousand people.
 In some ways, SRH reflects the average Costa Rican community.
+In others, it’s completely different.

 Here are a couple of examples of the types of stories: